saferinsulin/website/index.md

   - title: Key Principles
     details: The principles of glucose control in critical care.
     link: /key-principles
+  - title: Admissions
+    details: Points for consideration on admission to critical care.
+    link: /admissions
   - title: Hyperglycaemia
     details: The management of hyperglycaemia in critical care.
     link: /hyperglycaemia